On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

 Let $\Omega^{\mathrm{cyc}}$ denote the maximal pro-$p$ extension of the $p$-th cyclotomic field $\mathbb{Q}(\mu_{p})$ unramified outside $p$.
-Regarding Anderson-Ihara's question, Sharifi obtained the following affirmative answer for odd regular primes, assuming a certain conjecture which is nowadays referred to as \emph{the Deligne-Ihara conjecture}:
+Regarding Anderson-Ihara's question, Sharifi \cite{Sh} has established the following affirmative result for odd regular primes, assuming a certain conjecture which is nowadays referred to as \emph{the Deligne-Ihara conjecture} (it was called \emph{Deligne's conjecture} in \cite{Sh}):